Feature Flags are available for Airship customers participating in our special access program. Sign up here

 Audience and scheduling

-When creating a flag, you can set your audience to members of a Test GroupA preview group is an audience group you create for previewing personalized content in the dashboard.
-Wherever a personalization preview is available, you can select a preview group, and those users’ attributes will appear for any Handlebars references to attributes.
-You can enable any preview group as a test group so the users can receive test messages sent to the group.
+When creating a flag, set your audience to members of a Test GroupA preview group is audience group used for previewing personalized content in the dashboard.
+Wherever a personalization preview is available, you can select a preview group, and its group members’ attributes will appear for any Handlebars references to attributes.
+You can enable any preview group as a test group so you can send test messages to its group members.
 These messages appear as tests in Messages Overview. .
 When you are ready to go live, set a percentage of your total audience that will be able to view the feature determined by the flag.
 Audience members are randomly selected.
-You can also set conditions audience members must meet in order to experience the feature the flag controls:
+Any user included in the set percentage are considered eligible, meaning they have access to the feature.

 |Location opt-in status

 |Push opt-in status

-The following is the general workflow for using feature flags.
+The following is the general workflow for using Feature Flags.

 Add the flag to your app or website.
 This step is usually performed by a developer.